Kitesurfing in the Algarve: Portugal spots, Faro & beginner tips

 Getting there – How to get to the Algarve

-The Faro Airport (FAO) It's the gateway to the Algarve.
-Ryanair, easyJet, Eurowings and TAP Air Portugal offer direct flights from Germany.
+Faro Airport (FAO) is the gateway to the Algarve.
+Ryanair, easyJet, Eurowings, and TAP Air Portugal offer direct flights from Germany.
 Flight time: approximately 3 hours.

-The cheapest flights: From Düsseldorf, Berlin, or Munich, you can find round-trip flights from €80 if you book 6–8 weeks in advance.
-During the off-season (May/October), bargains under €60 are possible.
+The cheapest flights: From Düsseldorf, Berlin or Munich you can find round-trip flights from €80 if you book 6–8 weeks in advance.
+In the off-season (May/October), bargains under €60 are possible.

 FAQ – Frequently Asked Questions about Kitesurfing in the Algarve